SketchingDev/draw-by-days/README.md

  * [Website](packages/website) - Website that displays the images for each day
  * [Daily Image API](packages/daily-image-api) - Public API for the 'daily image'
  * [Image Storage](packages/image-storage) - Public S3 bucket that hosts image files.
-New images invokes a command to Daily Image API to create a new 'daily image'
+Each new image added invokes a command for the Daily Image API to create a new 'daily image'
  * [Image Ingest](packages/image-ingest) - Scheduled service that ingests an image from external providers and saves directly to the Image Storage's S3 bucket